Artificial Intelligence for Scientific Research: Authentic Research Education Framework

 \subsection{Teams and roles}

-In our model, the whole group is divided into small student teams which act as a small consulting company while working with a collaborating lab (Fig. \ref{fig:structure}).

-Each student in the group (outside of student leaders) is assigned to a team for the semester.
+Each student in the group (outside of student leaders) is assigned to a team (Fig. \ref{fig:structure}) for the semester.
 Each team is tasked with tackling one project.
-Teams are usually comprised of 3-5 students.
-Students are assigned based on their preference of which projects they would like to take on, where the leadership tries to assign students to their most preferred projects.
-Tasks are set up in such a way that they are often self-contained, meaning the team does not need to rely on other teams to succeed, though there is sometimes potential for collaboration between teams depending on member expertise and task similarity.
-The group comprised three teams for the first semester and grew to eight teams in subsequent semesters.

-Each member of a team is assigned to a role, with there currently being three roles: Coordinator, Researcher, and ML.
-The motivation behind assigning members to roles is that, at an undergraduate level, students are not expected to have all the necessary skills required to complete a research project.
-As such, role division brings together students with complementary skill sets that together are more able to tackle a research project.
+Tasks are set up in such a way that they are often self-contained, meaning the team does not need to rely on other teams to succeed, though there is sometimes potential for collaboration between teams depending on member expertise and the similarity of the methods needed in the projects.
+Student leadership assigns students to groups based on their interests, skills, and preferences.
+Each member of a team is assigned a role in a team.
+Role division brings together students with complementary skill sets that are more capable of tackling a research project.

-\textbf{\textit{Coordinator role:}} Coordinators have to manage the overall work of the team.
-It is their responsibility to handle logistics, communication, and planning of the team's activities.
-Coordinators are also responsible for communication with the group's leadership and with the team's collaborator.
-Oftentimes these are students with management experience.
-Ideal candidates would have demonstrated prior leadership experience.
+\textbf{\textit{Coordinator role:}} A coordinator manages the team's overall work.
+This role handles communication, time management, project plans for the team's activities, as well as tracking and reporting the team's progress.
+Coordinators are also responsible for communicating and aligning with the team's collaborators.
+Coordinators are expected to engage leadership more than usual if additional help or resources are required, especially if the team seems to be stuck or is moving in the wrong direction.
+Oftentimes, these are students who have demonstrated prior leadership experience.